zzaxusl0a/APRS_notify/LightAPRS-tracker/libraries/ZeroAPRS/README.md

 ## Installation

 1. Download the library: https://github.com/hakkican/ZeroAPRS/archive/master.zip
+1. NOTE: This library has been modified from the 1.0 version!
+You must use 1.0.2 or greater
 1. (In the Arduino IDE) Sketch > Include Library > Add .ZIP Library... > select the downloaded file > Open

 ## Getting started